Flower-Insect Timed Count (FIT Count)

 Watch a 50x50cm patch of flowers for 10 minutes and record how many insects visit.

-There are concerns that the numbers of pollinating insects such as bees and ﬂies are declining, but we need more data to be able to track changes in abundance.
-You can help by doing a FIT Count which is designed to collect new data on the numbers of ﬂower-visiting insects.
+Why is it important: There are concerns that the numbers of pollinating insects such as bees and flies are declining, but we need much more data to be able to track changes in abundance.
+You can help by doing a Flower-Insect Timed Count (FIT Count) which is designed to collect new data on the numbers of flower-visiting insects.

 Please only carry out FIT Counts in line with Covid-19 guidelines

 FIT COUNT SIMPLE INSTRUCTIONS:

 1. Wait for a good day.
 The weather should be warm and dry.

 - If the sky is clear (less than half cloud) the minimum temperature for a count is 13˚C